SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: The SelfCF Framework

 \subsection{The Loss Function}

 Our framework, as shown in Fig.~\ref{fig:selfcf}, takes a positive user-item pair $(u,i)$ as input.
 The $(u,i)$ pair is initially processed by an encoder network $f$ in a backbone ($e.g.$ LightGCN~\cite{he2020lightgcn}).
 The output of the encoder $f$ is then copied to the target network for embedding perturbation.
 Formally, we denote the output of the encoder from the online network as $(e_u, e_i) = f(u, i)$.
-Finally, the linear predictor in our framework transforms the output $(e_u, e_i)$ with $(\dot{e}_u, \dot{e}_i) = h(e_u, e_i)$ and matches it to the perturbed embeddings $(\tilde{e}_u, \tilde{e}_i) = g(e_u, e_i)$ in other view like in BYOL~\cite{grill2020bootstrap} and S{ IM}S{ IAM}~\cite{chen2021exploring}.
+Finally, the linear predictor in our framework transforms the output $(e_u, e_i)$ with $(\dot{e}_u, \dot{e}_i) = h(e_u, e_i)$ and matches it to the perturbed embeddings $(\tilde{e}_u, \tilde{e}_i) = g(e_u, e_i)$ in other view like in BYOL~\cite{grill2020bootstrap} and SimSiam~\cite{chen2021exploring}.

 We define a symmetrized loss function as the negative cosine similarity between $(\dot{e}_u, \tilde{e}_i)$ and $(\tilde{e}_u, \dot{e}_i)$:

 Function $\mathcal{C}(\cdot, \cdot)$ in the above equation is defined as: